Join the program

 No one should have to deal with a mental illness alone.
 Support from family and friends is so important for recovery.

-But family and friends are so often in the dark.
+However, family and friends are so often in the dark.
 Not knowing how to help, or how to get support for their own struggles and stress.
 This purpose of Akin Mental Health is to empower the family support system so that everyone can recover together.

 What if I have a mental illness?

 We do not provide medical, psychotherapy or other clinical services to those experiencing mental illness.
 Akin Mental Health services are designed for family and friends of someone experiencing mental illness.
-If you are a family or friend supporting a loved one with mental illness and also experience mental illness yourself, you may find our support group and resource offerings useful in your role as a caregiver for your loved one.
+If you are a family or friend supporting a loved one with mental illness and also experience mental illness yourself, you may find our support group and resource offerings useful in your role as a supporter of your loved one.

 Does Akin provide treatment?